 Note: Cross-Device Attribution is an enterprise feature.
 To learn more about enabling this feature, reach out to your Customer Success Manager.

 Singular uses advertiser-reported IDs to tie different devices to the same user.
 The advertiser is responsible for establishing identity.
-We rely on users needing to authenticate in order to tie together different activities across platforms.
+We rely on users needing to authenticate to tie together different activities across platforms.